Happy New Year Everyone!

 Fridays are going to be unchanged on the schedule, but the change is more that posts will return!
 A mix of my illustrated scifaiku poetry, essays by me, and guest posts from authors about science fiction/fantasy related topics or the craft of writing.
 I have several awesome guest authors lined up.
 I hope you will love them.

 One of my stories, “We Can Rebuild Him” published in the Sikk Publishing Horror Anthology “Murder They Wrote” in December of 2017.
-I will be doing a live reading of the story at Lit Up OC either in January or February.
+I will be doing a live reading of the story at Lit Up OC either in January.
 Details will be on my appearances page and announcements will be made on Facebook and Twitter as we get closer to the event.

 No Wasted Ink’s Quarterly Newsletter